Easy Easter Dirt Cake

 - Prepare it in a 2-quart baking dish for a more shallow pudding cake.

-PARTY TIP: Use terrarium tools to serve the dirt cake with, and these mini shovel spoons to eat with.
+Use terrarium tools to serve the dirt cake with, and these mini shovel spoons to eat with.

 Make this recipe a day ahead so flavors have time to blend.
 See detailed instructions in recipe card below.

-- Crush – use a mini food processor or blender to turn half the cookies into dirt crumbs.
+- Crush.
+Use a mini food processor or blender to turn half the cookies into dirt crumbs.
 The other half will be broken into pieces.

-- Mix – combine pudding and cold milk, and refrigerate for 5 minutes so it can set.
+- Mix.
+Combine pudding and cold milk, and refrigerate for 5 minutes so it can set.

-- Combine – stir the softened cream cheese and whipped topping together and mix well.
+- Combine.
+Stir the softened cream cheese and whipped topping together and mix well.

-- Decorate – top the dirt cake garden with a chocolate bunny, gummy candy carrots, and chocolate eggs or jelly beans.
+- Decorate.
+Top the dirt cake garden with a chocolate bunny, gummy candy carrots, and chocolate eggs or jelly beans.
 Add sprigs of fresh mint to look like vines.

 Keep covered and stored in the refrigerator.

-Best Tips & Substitutions
+Helpful Tips & Substitutions

 - Make sure to use a Family Size package of cookies.
 You’ll need them!